EeToSe/indigo/_posts/2020-01-05-i3wm-configuration.md

 - **Typora**: markdown editor with awesome and user-friendly  UI to help me write online posts.
 - [**Rofi**](#Rofi): program launcher similar with
 - [Lxappearance](#Lxappearance)
--  scrot:
+-  scrot: screenshot tool

 ---
 ## HiDpi problem
 My laptop is surface-book 1st with the resoultion of 3000$\times$2000.
 The first problem which I came across is that the fonts are very small and hardly readable.
 After wandering around stackoverflow, I found the solution [here](https://unix.stackexchange.com/questions/267885/how-do-i-scale-i3-window-manager-for-my-hidpi-display).
 Bascillay, you could modify .Xresources file (located at `~/.Xresources`) where Xft.dpi should be increased (220 works perfectly in my case) and reboot you should see the difference.

 ---
 ## Appearance and Fonts

-I got used to  MacOS Fonts and UI and this section would focus on how I customise the fonts which could download [here].
+I got used to  MacOS Fonts and UI and this section would focus on how I customize the fonts which could download [here](https://github.com/EeToSe/i3dotfiles/tree/master/Mac%20fonts).
 <a name = "Lxappearance"></a>Lxappearance
 This software helps you customize the following